-The road to authenticity is rocky.
+The rocky road to finding the true .
 My journey has been rocky anyway.
 I can remember as a teenager, being so painfully shy in front of guys.
 I felt awkward, and afraid something so stupid would come out of my mouth and they would discover my inner loser.
 It lasted from high school through college, and unfortunately, a beer or two or three was the only way to alleviate my shyness.

 In high school I would cry to my mom pleading for an answer on what to do.
 She’d say, “just be yourself.”
 That catapulted me into despair because I had no idea who I was!

 I felt like the most insecure person on the planet

 It felt to me lie I was insecure person on the planet.
 Talking with my girlfriends was no problem, but if a guy I liked came around, suddenly I was speechless, frantically trying to find something to say.
 Why it was all up to me, is a mystery.
 Why couldn’t he pick up some of the slack?
 But that didn’t even enter my mind.
 I always thought it was my responsibility.